 Have a picnic on your own island - Shark Island

-This is a real local's tip: having an island in the harbour virtually to yourself.
+This is a real local's tip (and one of our favourite things to do in Sydney): having an island in the harbour virtually to yourself.
 Shark Island is public land, meaning you can rock up and have a picnic on a random tiny island in the middle of the harbour!

 You'll need to pay a $7 AUD entry fee (which is because the island is a NSW National Park) and then you can stay all day.
 You'll want to get in touch with NSW National Parks using the details on this link.

 If you want to make it even more adventurous, then take a kayak from Rose Bay.
 Alternatively, you can get a water taxi that can drop you off and pick you up at an arranged time.
 This option is a bit easier if you have food and picnic stuff you want to take!
 Captain Cook cruises also have a couple of trips here each day.